 Did you meet some cool folks in jail?
 Do you want to find out how to get in touch with someone from jail?
 Post a message to them below.

-Say wassup to people locked up at Clinton County Jail
+Send a message to people incarcerated at Clinton County Jail

 Links and Resources